Room Reservations

 Why do I have to fill out the Memory Lab Use Agreement when registering for the Memory Lab?

-We have each person booking the Memory Lab fill out this form for a few reasons:
+We have each person reserving the Memory Lab fill out this form for a few reasons:

 1. To make sure they understand the Terms and Conditions required to be followed when using the space.